← All features

 Can CommentShark automatically moderate or delete comments?+

 Yes!
-Beyond automatic replies, you can create rules that hold comments for review, reject them outright, or delete them permanently.
+Beyond automatic replies, you can create rules that hold comments for review, reject them outright, or delete your own replies/comments.
+For comments left by other viewers, YouTube's API removes them via moderation actions rather than direct deletion.
 This is perfect for filtering spam, hate speech, or policy-violating content before it appears on your videos.
 Learn more about our YouTube comment moderation capabilities.

 What are follow-up rules?+